ipspace/netlab/docs/dev/config/initial.md

 ## Setting Static Host Names (Optional)

 Your device might support static host-to-address mapping.
-If that's the case, it's worthwhile configuring it -- users troubleshooting their configurations might appreciate seeing host names instead of IP addresses.
+If that's the case, it's worthwhile configuring it -- users troubleshooting their configurations might appreciate seeing hostnames instead of IP addresses.

-If your device supports a single IP address associated to a statically configured host, use this template (Nexus OS):
+If your device supports a single IP address associated with a statically configured host, use this template (Nexus OS):

 ```
 {% for k,v in hostvars.items() if k != inventory_hostname and v.af.ipv4|default(False) %}